happyCoda/jquery.separator/README.md

 # jQuery.separator
-> jQuery plugin for separating parts in large numbers
+> jQuery plugin for separating parts in string representation of large numbers

 ## Installation
 Library can be installed via [Bower](http://bower.io/) package manager: